furax3306/-Flightgear-PHI-/README.md

 - Add Openseamap overlay for fun and even (especially) for Carrier controled by player (and even seaplane).
 	This allow navigation in compliance with marine traffic rules.

+- Plane icon color changed to red to avoid relief confusion with ground (especialy with opentopomap)

 <ins>**How to install :**</ins>